 Graduate students in the PoLS program have the opportunity to participate in an Visiting Student Internship, where a student travels to another lab to learn a technique or teach a technique, and collaborate in person.

 There are numerous benefits to such a program.
 The grad student gets to explore research life in another lab, establish collaborations with peers that could extend into their professional career, develop a relationship with another faculty mentor, and, of course, advance their research project.
+Please see the current available opportunities here.

 If you have questions, please contact Margie Dieter, Program Manager.